Automate Commit Linting and Package Releases with GitHub Actions

 }Now when the "release PR" is merge to main, the changelog will include links to PR as well as authors.

-- You put up a PR to add a new Alert component.
+You put up a PR to add a new feature.

-- Your PR merges with main, but it's not yet released to consumers.
+You merge feature PR with main, but new feature is not yet released to consumers.
 It's simply in main.

-- Changesets Github Action creates or updates the "Release Preview PR"
+Changesets GitHub Action creates/updates the "Release Preview PR"

 References